Home » Furniture Makeover » Navy Blue Sewing Cabinet Makeover

 spray paint mcm metal legs

-The jury’s still out whether I like the blue metal legs.
+The jury’s still out on whether I like the blue metal legs.

 two toned navy blue sewing cabinet

 I love the two-toned look of wood and paint.
 However, I felt that the pretty veneer of the front of the cabinet shouldn’t be painted.
 While looking closely at the top of the cabinet, I’m sure you’ll notice all the brush strokes.
-The weather was too chilly and overcast when I painted, so I kept applying more coats of paint, thinking it would improve.
+The weather was too chilly and overcast when I painted, so I kept applying more coats, hoping it would improve.
 You would think I’d be better at this by now, but it happens, you know?

 The poor little cabinet was banished to the garage for over a month.
 It was time to fix this gal and get her on her way.
 I brought her into the house to allow her to warm up.
 We had a week of very cold, icy, and snowy weather.
 This was one of the few places that wasn’t snow and ice-covered.